 With every new piece of legislation, confusion and a change in work practices are almost always inevitable – how are you coping with the introduction of Driver CPC licences?
 Are you on top of periodic training for acquired rights drivers?
 We’d love to hear about your experiences and of course for you to share your tips on how best to cope with this change – please leave your comments below.

-Alternatively why not explore our RoSPA’s Driver CPC Consortium and deliver the course yourself in house!
+Why not explore our RoSPA’s Driver CPC Consortium and to find out how we can help.